 The Professional Solicitor prior to an oral solicitation and contemporaneously with a written solicitation is required to disclose:

-- The name of the professional solicitor as on file with the department and that the solicitation is being conducted by a professional solicitor who is being paid for his services, and
+- The name of the professional solicitor is on file with the department and the solicitation is being conducted by a professional solicitor who is being paid for his services, and

 - If the individual acting on behalf of the professional solicitor identifies himself by name, the individual’s legal name, and

 - The legal name of the charitable organization as registered with the department and a description of how the contributions will be utilized for a charitable purpose.

 At the end of the campaign, the Professional Solicitor must file a financial report with the state.